NUS-HPC-AI-Lab/VideoSys/README.md

 ![dsp_overview](./assets/figures/dsp_overview.png)

-DSP is a novel, elegant and super efficient sequence parallelism for [OpenSora](https://github.com/hpcaitech/Open-Sora), [Latte](https://github.com/Vchitect/Latte) and other multi-dimensional transformer architecture.
+DSP is a novel, elegant and super efficient sequence parallelism for [Open-Sora](https://github.com/hpcaitech/Open-Sora), [Latte](https://github.com/Vchitect/Latte) and other multi-dimensional transformer architecture.

-It achieves **3x** speed for training and **2x** speed for inference in OpenSora compared with sota sequence parallelism ([DeepSpeed Ulysses](https://arxiv.org/abs/2309.14509)).
-For a 10s (80 frames) of 512x512 video, the inference latency of OpenSora is:
+It achieves **3x** speed for training and **2x** speed for inference in Open-Sora compared with sota sequence parallelism ([DeepSpeed Ulysses](https://arxiv.org/abs/2309.14509)).
+For a 10s (80 frames) of 512x512 video, the inference latency of Open-Sora is:

 | Method | 1xH800 | 8xH800 (DS Ulysses) | 8xH800 (DSP) |
 | ------ | ------ | ------ | ------ |